extrabacon/xlrd-parser/README.md

 ## Features

 + Much faster and more memory efficient than most alternatives
++ Uses child processes for parallelization
 + Support for both XLS and XLSX formats
 + Can read multiple sheets
 + Can load data selectively
 + Can stream large files (tested with 250K+ rows)
++ Accurate parsing of Javascript objects, including strings, numbers, dates, booleans and errors

+## Limitations

++ Requires a Python shell (should not be a problem on Unix/Linux)
++ Does not parse formatting info

 ## Documentation